AltropInc/alt/doc/script/Scopes.md

 name of its enclosing class with a scope select operator ::

 ## self, owner, selfclass, ownerclass, and root
-When the self appears in the block scope of a class constructor (enter block), it referes the instance of this class.
-When the owner appears in the block scope of an enter block if a member class, it referes the instance of the class that owns the member.
+When the self appears in the block scope of a class constructor (enter block), it refers to the instance of this class.
+When the owner appears in the block scope of an enter block of a member class, it refers the instance of the class that owns the member.
 For instance:

 ```altscript
 class A